 • Immunosuppression

-Note that to be eligible for LA Flex, private tenants need their landlord’s permission.
+To be eligible for LA Flex, private tenants will need their landlord’s permission.

 How do I get paid?

-The energy company or grant administrator pays the approved installers directly.
-If the ECO4 grant does not cover the full solar panel installation cost, you can arrange to pay the remaining balance, either directly to the installer or through a financing plan.
+If approved, the energy company (or grant administrator) makes a direct payment to the installers.
+If the ECO4 grant does not cover the full cost of the solar panel installation, you pay the remaining balance directly to the installer or through a financing plan.
+However, it’s likely the grant will cover the upfront costs, so you won’t have to pay for the installations yourself.

 How long does this grant run for?

-The ECO4 grant is scheduled to run until March 2026.
+The ECO4 grant will run until March 2026.

 How does the grant work?

-There are several steps to complete when you’re installing energy efficient home improvements through the ECO4 grant.
-The process from application to installation can take as little as two weeks.
+When installing energy-efficient home improvements through the ECO4 grant, you have several steps to complete.
+From application to installation, the process can take as little as two weeks.

 Eligibility assessment: